vinhlexuan/telephone-routing/README.md

 #### Data structure

-Store all operators in a ***Dict*** (or a list of operator), with key is operator name and the value is a dict of prefix and the corresponding price
+Store all operators in a ***dict*** (or a list of operator), with key is operator name and the value is a dict of prefix and the corresponding price

 Example:
 ```